Aalyahmonday/ytbplus/FAQ.md

 > In case you hate Background playback that much: Extract the IPA, go to `Payload => YouTube.app => Frameworks`, delete **YouPiP.dylib**, and then re-create the IPA.
 Or you can just make your own version without YouPiP.
 ##

+**A**: Why can't receive push notifications?

+**Q**:
+- Push notifications will not work if you use a free developer account.
+- If you do have a paid developer account, take a look at [SignTools](https://github.com/SignTools/SignTools).
+With some effort, you can fix push notifcations.
+##

 **Q**: What is the difference between uYou normal download and uYou Local download?

 **A**: MiRO explained it here ([Reddit](https://www.reddit.com/r/jailbreak/comments/p5jekg/update_uyou_added_uyoulocal_feature_and_much_more/))